vitessio/website/content/en/docs/concepts/topology-service.md

 ---
 title: Topology Service
+description: Also known as the TOPO or lock service
 ---

 The [*Topology Service*](../../user-guides/topology-service) is a set of backend processes running on different servers.
 Those servers store topology data and provide a distributed locking service.